newmana/haunted-house/README.md

 haunted-house
 =============

-Learning different things using a simple example.
+Learning different programming paradigms through a simple text adventure.

 The original BASIC version is from "Write Your Own Adventure Programs For Your Microcomputer".